jhogan/core/STYLE.md

 ### Justification
 The most important attributes of variable names is the ability to easily type, read and remember them.
-Short, one word or abbreviated names are easiest to use.
+Short, one word or abbreviated names are easiest to use in text editors and debuggers allowing for faster development time with less fatigue.
 Being free from having to consider uppercase characters and underscores further contribute to ease of use.
 Type information, such as in Hungarian notation, adds unnecessary clutter when methods are discrete, well written and properly documented.
 Using *scriptio continua* case has the added benefit of encouraging single word variables since compound variables written in *scriptio continua* are a little difficult to read.
 Standard abbreviations also aids in usability.
 Documenting the abbreviation in the class or an abbreviation glossary has obvious benefits for standardization.

 ### Examples